Here’s an interesting one:

 To enable us to form clear and correct practical notions in regard to markets for the products of industry, we must carefully analyse the best established and most certain facts, and apply to them the inferences we have already deduced from a similar way of proceeding; and thus perhaps we may arrive at new and important truths, that may serve to enlighten the views of the agents of industry, and to give confidence to the measures of governments anxious to afford them encouragement.

-In other words, begin at the beginning.
 Start with the best established and most certain facts.
 Then use logical reasoning to draw conclusions.
-You know, like they taught you in high school geometry.
+Like they taught you in high school geometry.
 Which of course, is what Austrian Economics is all about, and why their results are correct, and the mainstream just fumbles around.

-DA: They don’t begin with best established and most certain facts.
+DA: The mainstream doesn’t begin with best established and most certain facts.

 But enough talk about the wrong way of doing economics.
-Let’s sit at the feet of the master, Jean Baptiste Say, as he begins at the beginning, and culminates with the great Say’s Law, refuting Keynes before he was even born.
+Let’s sit at the feet of the master, Jean Baptiste Say, as he starts from first principles and culminates with the great Say’s Law, refuting Keynes before he was even born.
 [Which is why Keynes hated him so, and used dirty tricks to besmirch Say’s Law].

 Say: A man who applies his labour to the investing of objects with value by the creation of utility of some sort, can not expect such a value to be appreciated and paid for, unless where other men have the means of purchasing it.